Soldera21/vsnf_placement_optimization/PAPERS_NOTES.md

 Can this also improve performances during service placement or at least maintain the same performance?

 ### R. Doriguzzi-Corin, S. Scott-Hayward, D. Siracusa, M. Savi and E. Salvadori, "Dynamic and Application-Aware Provisioning of Chained Virtual Security Network Functions," in IEEE Transactions on Network and Service Management, vol. 17, no. 1, pp. 294-307, March 2020, doi: 10.1109/TNSM.2019.2941128.
-In this paper a new algorithm is proposed to deploy chains of network functions based on security policies, computing capabilities of the network and the security service itself.
+In this paper a new algorithm is proposed to deploy chains of network functions based on security policies, computing capabilities of the network and the security services themselves.
 The main differences with "Efficient Provisioning of Security Service Function Chaining Using Network Security Defense Patterns" and this work are that before the algorithm is limited to fat-tree topology, needs to compute the complete flow and does not take into account the latency of the links.

 The Progressive Embedding of Security Services (PESS) algorithm computes the shortest path between source and destination to find all the possible nodes where a VSNF chain can be placed.
 The more enhanced version also considers high-capacity nodes and the path in both directions computing subpaths that are assembled.
 The choosen solution is based mainly on the metrics.
 Then latency and bandwidth are subtracted from the links used by the solution.
 The results are compared with PESS and standard Kubernetes on a random network, the Stanford University network and the GARR network and a significant boost of performance is evident.